Jim-F/UCSD_p-Trek/source/README.md

 ## Getting files into the emulated UCSD p-System: First try: the DOS Filer

 The next challenge was figuring out how to get files into the p-System.
 Using the emulated serial port (via "REMIN:") was not reliable, as well as being painfully slow.
 After some Google searching, I settled for a while on using WinImage on Windows, together with a DOS-hosted version of the p-System I downloaded from http://pascal.hansotten.com/ucsd-p-system/ms-dos-hosted-p-system/ .
 I got that running under MS-DOS 6.22 on **another** emulator (PCem "vNext" from https://mirror.wiseglobalsolutions.com/pcem/ , a 2024 build), this one emulating an "XT-286" (yes, that was a thing -- Model 5162).
 The 1984 (IV 2.1) version of the DOS-hosted p-System has someting called the "DOS Filer", which allowed transfer of files to and from the DOS host.
 WinImage allowed me to "inject" (Image->Inject...) source files into a 1.44 MB floppy image, which can then be "inserted" (Disc->Change drive B:...) into PCem.
-Those source files could then be transferred to a 160KB p-System "volume" image ("XFER.VOL", compatible with both the DOS-hosted p-System and the standalone p-System on PCE) on the hard disk containing the DOS-hosted p-System (D:\psys21).
-The executable is PSYSTEM\.COM, and you start it up by typing, e.g., "psystem psystem.vol xfer.vol".
+Those source files could then be transferred, using the DOS Filer, to a 160KB p-System "volume" image ("XFER.VOL", compatible with both the DOS-hosted p-System and the standalone p-System on PCE) on the hard disk containing the DOS-hosted p-System (D:\psys21).
+The DOS executable is PSYSTEM\.COM, and you start it up by typing, e.g., "psystem psystem.vol xfer.vol".

 <p align="center">
 <img src="../screenshots/DOS-hosted-p-System/Startup_1.jpg" width="95%">